conf-parsimonyandlearning/cpal-website/organizers.md

 ---
 layout: page
-title: Organizers
+title: Program Committee
-description: A listing of the conference program committee.
+description: A listing of the members of the conference program committee.
 nav_order: 9
 ---